Ada-Developers-Academy/core/representing-data/representing-data-in-lists-and-dictionaries.md

 Create a function.
 In this function:

-- Make a list that contains will contain all of the differences between the two sequences.
+- Make a list that contains all the differences between the two sequences.
 - Find the differences between the two sequences.
   - Add each difference to the list of differences.